Some options for obtaining funding are given on this page. See Cambridge Funding Search for details of other awards that are available.

 The Department of History and Philosophy of Science will automatically consider all applicants for graduate studies in HPS for trust fund maintenance awards.
 Assessment will be based on information provided in the Applicant Portal.
 The number of awards made in any year will be conditional on previous commitments and income generated by the fund.
 Initial offers of funding will be made in February each year, and awards will continue to be allocated until the application deadline has been reached, or all the available funding has been committed.

 Wellcome Master's Awards

 The University is able to put forward one candidate each year for a Wellcome Master's award.
-Awards pay a stipend and all compulsory university and college fees at the UK home postgraduate student level only.
+Awards pay a stipend and all compulsory University and College fees at the UK home graduate student level only.
 Applicants should have a minimum of an excellent upper second class honours degree (or equivalent) in a relevant subject.

-Funded students will be expected to write two essays and the dissertation in history of medicine, broadly understood to include much history of life sciences and public health.
-Strong preference is given to applicants intending to go on to a PhD in history of medicine.
+Funded students will be expected to write two essays and the dissertation in history, philosophy or ethics of medicine, broadly understood to include life sciences and public health.
+Strong preference is given to applicants intending to go on to a PhD in this area.